WillBeasley/CRT-Helmet/README.md

 # CRT Helm - An object head with LED display & Remote
 <img src="Images/img1.jpg" Height="300" >

-My goal for this project was to improve on previous object head cosplay by increasing the resolution of the display and adding extra features such as a wireless remote, GIF and BMP support!
+My goal for this project was to improve on previous object head cosplay by increasing the resolution of the display and adding extra features such as a wireless remote.
 This repo contains the hardware designs and firmware projects for the display controller and the remote control.

 This code is not very portable/transferrable to other projects, but some attempt has been made to make it adaptable to different display sizes etc YMMV ¯\\\_(ツ)_/¯